kjw227/Messy-Release/readme.md

 To run Messy on its default setting, run: `scala Messy.jar -i <PATH-TO-INPUT-SEMGUS-FILE>`.
 This will automatically produce an SMT file `out.z3`, upon which Messy will automatically invoke `z3` to try and solve.

+If the problem is realizable, then Messy will show `sat`.
+If not (i.e., the synthesis problem has no solution) Messy will show `unsat`.

 #### Flags

 Messy currently supports 4 flags: